NicolasJEngler/retroambience/README.md

+# RetroAmbience

+Enhance your concentration with ambient sounds and calming visuals in a nostalgic SNES RPG style interface.

+RetroAmbience is a React application that combines the power of ambient sounds with the nostalgic visuals of SNES-era RPGs.
+This unique blend creates an immersive environment designed to boost focus and productivity while providing a comforting, retro aesthetic.

-# React + TypeScript + Vite
+## React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is built using React with TypeScript and Vite for a fast development experience.

 Currently, two official plugins are available: